suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 The proposed system consists of a central server that maintains the messages from users in a database.
 It provides a feed of recent messages.
 Multiples interfaces are provided for the clients to post messages.
 Users that have access to the internet, can directly post messages, via their dashboard.
 The users who do not have access to the internet, must find a nearby leaf node (explained in the next section) to post their messages using a client application in their smartphone.
 There is another interface to the server, where users with ordinary mobile phones can post a message, via SMS.

-Each message consists of a user name, time stamp, message text and a location, where user name and location are optional.
+Each message consists of a user name, time stamp, message content and a location, where user name and location are optional.
+Multimedia content like images and videos are supported.
 In contrast to existing social networks, we encourage the users to stay anonymous by using pseudonyms as their handle.
 Users can also choose to post zombie messages i.e. a message without a handle.
-These zombie messages contain a time stamp, message text and optionally a location.
+These zombie messages contain a time stamp, message content and optionally a location.
 Messages sent via SMS are by default zombie messages.
 The central server maintains a history of all the messages.
 This data is publicly available for anyone to access and analyze.

 The network model the enables offline users to share information, is the key idea in our proposal.
 It consists of a mesh network of **leaf** nodes.
 The leaf nodes act as the receptors that connect the user to the network.
 The leaf nodes are strategically placed around a gateway node, in order to maximize radio coverage.
 A gateway node connects the mesh network to the internet.
 The gateway node is also connected to a processor (**processing node**) that stores, processes and pushes bulk messages to the internet.
 A low power, low cost tiny computer like **beaglebone** can be used as the processing node.
 An SMS gateway is established that will accumulate messages received from mobile phones and pushes them to the central server.